-It can help to choose a course of study away from out-of-the-way paths.
-Because it is not offered so often, the competition is lower, while at the same time one gets the frequently required special knowledge.
-Our author, Milan Klesper, has several such courses, here Tourism Management, described in detail.
+It can help to choose a field of study off the beaten path: because it is not offered so often, the competition is lower, at the same time, it often acquires the required specialist knowledge.
+Our author Milan Klesper has several such programs, here Tourism Management, described in detail.

 Which industries are currently paying well?

-But what do salary studies show?
-A Study of alma mater shows that, for example, gross income of more than 43.000 € per year is possible in the chemicals and pharmaceuticals sector.
-Suppliers of oil, gas, water and electricity pay job entrants with university degrees independent of the functional area on average 41.611 € annually.
-Only just below this are the entrance containers in the electrical, news and fine-tuning technology sector.
-Third place is awarded to entry-level professionals in banking and finance as well as insurance and finance.
-In the first few years, these earn just under five per cent more than the average.
+But what do salary studies actually show?
+A study by alma mater shows that, for example, in the chemical and pharmaceutical industries, gross incomes of more than 43.000 € per year are possible.
+Suppliers of oil, gas, water and electricity pay an average of 41.611 € annually to young professionals with a university degree regardless of their functional area.
+Only just below are the starting salaries in the electrical, news and precision engineering sector.
+Third place goes to career starters in banking and finance as well as insurance and finance.
+In the early years, they earn almost five percent more than the average.

 In contrast, the media, other services, the public sector and the temporary employment sector are in sharp contrast.
 In the media, graduates even have to pay up to eleven percent less salary than their former fellow students.
 At least in the short term, it looks rather mau in the cultural area with good job prospects.

 Nevertheless, thinking with the safe industries of the future is an obsolete model.
 As stated earlier, lifelong learning is becoming increasingly important as development progresses faster and faster.
 Accordingly absurd, the career choice system prevailing so far in Germany seems to be training and maintaining this job for a lifetime.